trh178/sudoku-solver/README.md

 - Take input from standard in or from a list of puzzles in a file.
 - Output solved board
 - Generate basic random boards
+- Solve and generate puzzles through a web service.

 ## What I would like it to eventually do ##

 - Generate puzzles taking difficulty as parameter.
 - Output list of steps, along with solved board.
 - Add a chained logic heuristic to the solver.
 (Needed to solve 'difficult' puzzles)
-- Add web service to return generated puzzle, or solved puzzle with steps.

 ## To use the program as it stands now ##